PrivateSky/pskwallet/README.md

 ----------------------------------------- | ---------------------------------------- | --------------------------------------------
 pskwallet listen remoteEndPoint | initialise a wallet (CSB) in the current folder and  creates a local agent for the current wallet| listen on the remoteEndPoint, prints in console an url for the topic on the remoteEndPoint.
-By default listen on localhost/localWalletRandomUid where RandomUid is generated for each folder where pskwallet is executed pskwallet sync | get and execute the swarms sent to the current agent  | get and execute the swarms sent to the current agent pskwallet init domainName  remoteEndPoint | creates a domain on the remoteEndPoint | creates a  CSB in the current folder containing the private key for the administrator (sort of super user) agent of the domain.
+By default listen on localhost/localWalletRandomUid where RandomUid is generated for each folder where pskwallet is executed pskwallet sync | get and execute the swarms sent to the current agent  | get and execute the swarms sent to the current agent pskwallet init domainName  remoteEndPoint | creates a domain for development in the remoteEndPoint | creates a  CSB in the current folder containing the private key for the administrator (sort of super user) agent of the domain.
 Listen as admin to the remoteEndPoint pskwallet add agent agentName | adds an agent | create an agent in current domain pskwallet use agent agentName | acts as the specified agent | send comamnds and listen as the specified agent pskwallet use domain domainName | set domainName as current domain | set domainName as current domain